Tahsina-Jannat9484/MdAbdullahIbnNoor/README.md

 ## About Me 👋

 - 👋 MERN stack enthusiast with 6 months of coding journey.
 Crafting with React, Tailwind CSS, and MongoDB.
-Learning Firebase and diving into JWT.
+Use Firebase and JWT for authentication.

 - 👯 Open for collaborations on impactful projects.
 Seeking guidance to enhance coding finesse.